-Michele serves as an appointed member of Cadwalader’s Women’s Sponsorship Pilot program focused on advancing top-performing female attorneys.
-Additionally, Michele serves as her department’s representative on Cadwalader’s Women’s Leadership Initiative.
-She has authored numerous clients & friends memorandum, has been published in various legal periodicals, and has conducted research and drafting for the Advisory Committee on Executory Contracts and Leases for the ABI Commission to Study the Reform of Chapter 11.
-Michele was also a contributing author of Debtor-In-Possession Financing – Funding a Chapter 11 Case, which was published by the American Bankruptcy Institute.
+Michele serves as an appointed member of Cadwalader’s Women’s Sponsorship Pilot program focused on advancing top-performing female attorneys at Cadwalader.
+Additionally, she serves as her department’s representative on Cadwalader’s Women’s Leadership Initiative and as a partner member of the firm’s Pro Bono Advisory Committee.
+Michele has authored numerous client memos and has been published in leading legal periodicals.
+She has conducted research and drafting for the Advisory Committee on Executory Contracts and Leases for the ABI Commission to Study the Reform of Chapter 11, and was a contributing author of Debtor-In-Possession Financing – Funding a Chapter 11 Case, published by the American Bankruptcy Institute.

 Michele is admitted to practice in New York, the Commonwealth of Massachusetts (inactive), and before the U.S. District Court for the Southern District of New York.
 Michele graduated, cum laude, from Barnard College of Columbia University, and received her law degree from the Benjamin N. Cardozo School of Law, where she was a member of the Journal of International and Comparative Law.
 Michele is also a member of the American Bankruptcy Institute.